 The following warning is thrown during backup job execution:

-Veeam Endpoint Backup can determine a volume being allocated incorrectly on the disk.
+Veeam Endpoint Backup and Veeam Backup for Windows can determine a volume being allocated incorrectly on the disk.
 As a result you may get the warning above in the backup log.
 You may ignore it, but it is recommended that you follow the solution provided below.

 To correct the allocation issue you can run a Windows built-in shrink operation for the volume that exceeds the disks layout.